matheusdc/nyt-best-sellers/README.md

 Technologies used for this project:
 * React Components using Hooks API
 * UI Framework: [Ant Design](https://ant.design/)
+* Skeleton UI was used to decreased the perceived time for loading books
 * State Management: Redux/Redux-Saga
   * Redux Saga simplifies async call using redux.
 * Axios for API Calls